 2. Housing Rehabilitation

-Description: maintain adequate and ty, there is a need to d quality housing stock, and moderate-income
+Description: Throughout the County, there is a need to maintain adequate and quality housing stock, especially for low- and moderate-income households.

-- I, the region may be able prove the quality of nin the county.
+, the region may be able prove the quality of iin the county.

 Level of Need: Ventura County High

 Camarillo High

 Oxnard High

 Simi Valley High

 San Buenaventura High